 As a purchasing professional, you may be facing the question of how to spend your year end as well as those CARE act dollars.

 Three important aspects to consider during this busy time of year are category management, product reach, and contract vehicles.
 All of which will help you streamline your purchasing process.

 Why to Consider Category Management During Year End Spend

 The Federal Government has implemented a category management approach similar to the Federal Government’s implemented in early 2019 to encourage smarter purchasing.
-During the rush to the year-end spend season, this approach allows agencies to streamline and complete their final purchases in time to meet the September 30 deadline.
+During the rush to the federal year-end spend season, this approach allows agencies to streamline and complete their final purchases in time to meet the September 30 deadline.